brunno-dev/homer-safe-marge/README.md

 # Homer, help! - Safe Marge...
-> Little tribute to The Simpsons arcade game.
-I love Simpsons!
-> "Homer, Help" is a game build in HTML canvas, CSS and Javascript.
+> * "Homer, Help" is a game build in HTML canvas, CSS and Javascript.
-> This game is in beta version 1.0.2
+> * This game is in beta version 1.0.2
 #### TLDR: https://brunno-dev.github.io/homer-safe-marge/

-##About
+## About

 Little tribute to The Simpsons arcade game.

 ## Installation

 Clone or download this project, open the index.html file in your browser and have Fun.
 Or just click in this [link](https://github.com/brunno-dev/homer-safe-marge/)!